buildpacks/docs/content/docs/for-app-developers/how-to/build-outputs/inspect-app.md

 Apart from the above standard metadata, buildpacks can also populate information about the dependencies they have provided in form of a `Software Bill-of-Materials` or [SBOM].

-As already mentioned, buildpacks help you get an `OCI` images that are constructed in a way that’s easy to understand and update with each of the layers being meaningful and independent of all other layers.
-You can get more details about each layer and how it was created to better understand how the [Build] actually worked.
+Buildpacks-built images are constructed in a way that’s easy to understand, with each of the layers being meaningful and independent of all other layers.
+You can get more details about each layer and how it was created to better understand how the [build] actually worked.

-There are some available tools that help you achieve this and understand what is contained in your `OCI` image; a popular one is [Dive].
+There are a number of available tools that can help you achieve this and understand what is contained in your `OCI` image; a popular one is [dive].

-Dive can help you inspect `OCI` images, view their layers and each layer's details.
-If you were to build an `OCI` image following the [multi process app] example and run `Dive` on the generated image, you'll be presented with some detailed information about all of the image layers and understand what is in each layer.
+`Dive` can help you inspect `OCI` images and view their layers and each layer's details.
+If you were to build an `OCI` image following the [multi process app] example and run `dive` on the generated image, you'll be presented with some detailed information about all of the image layers and the contents of each layer.

-You can use `Dive` as follows:
+You can use `dive` as follows:

 ```bash
 dive multi-process-app